Why Forex Is Inefficient and Destroys Developing Countries

 Why the Foreign Exchange Market is Inefficient and Destroys Developing Economies

 The foreign exchange market, also called Forex, FX, or currency market, is the single largest trading market in the world.
 Enormous profits are made by banks and traders in the differences of the said worth between the currency of one country and the other.
-Most of the profits are made by the bank – somewhere to the worth of between $2 and $5 trillion per day.
+Most of the profits are made by the bank, with the market being worth somewhere in the vicinity of $2 and $5 trillion per day.
 The market continues to grow with governments and other interested parties

 How many currencies are there in the world?

 The Complexities of Forex

 It’s not easy to understand, and when something is not easy to understand, it can be taken advantage of by unscrupulous people.
 FX is made even more mysterious by the fact that only a limited number of people know the exact workings of setting the price.
 These are the largest and most powerful banks and dealers (traders).

 Basics of Foreign Exchange Speculation

 There is a long history of the laws governing foreign exchange.
 Suffice to say that, since 1973, the price of currencies are no longer set by governments.
 This has resulted in increased speculation, with some countries winning and most other countries losing.

 Insider trading happens when some people know beforehand what is going to happen and take advantage of that information.
 As Martha Stewart famously said before she was jailed, “But everybody is doing it.”
 It is not inconceivable that those who make the most profits do so because they are aware of information that is not available to lesser beings.

 Should a more fair world be everbody's goal?

 Creating a more equitable currency exchange rate will reap huge benefits for all.